back to overview

-6 inspiring CSR report examples for CSRD compliance
+6 inspiring CSR report examples for CSRD compliance (with example CSRD report)

 April 30, 2024

-6 inspiring CSR report examples for CSRD compliance
+6 inspiring CSR report examples for CSRD compliance (with example CSRD report)

 CSR reporting, which is also known as sustainability reporting, has been a common practice for some time now.
 However, with the implementation of the Corporate Sustainability Reporting Directive (CSRD), it has become a mandatory task for many companies based in the European Union.
 Considering the number of reporting businesses out there, a good CSR report design isn’t a luxury - it is a necessity.
 Just because you have to structure your report according to certain standards, it doesn't mean your report should be boring.
 This article provides some excellent examples of CSR reports to inspire you for the year 2025.